foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 heat breeds heat
 heat breeds heat

+creating heat to move heat
 the sea is boiling and we sit and stare at the spectacle
+we drown out the stars
+and suffocate a dead sun

 heat breeds heat
 heat breeds heat

 the heat of crowds
 thrumming with sound
+feed sugar to the ants
+marching in entropic death circles

 thin headed dizziness
 feverish anger